mjeanmar/mdi-basic-training/_docs/R and Shiny/page-layout.md

 ## {{ page.title }}

-At this point, your first R Shiny app should be up and functioning, but there is a good chance it is still a bit rough in appearance and inefficient in its coding.
-That's fine, the next sections will introduce two important concepts to improve your apps:
+At this point, your first R Shiny app should be up and functioning, but there is a chance it is still rough in appearance and inefficient in its coding.
+The next sections will introduce two important concepts to improve your apps:
 **page layout** and **modular coding**.

 ## The Importance of Layout

 Let's make two points about web page layout.
-First, it is very important to usability of your app.
-In fact, layout is so important you can bet (like most things) you are not the first person to want to do it well.
+First, it is very important to the usability of your app.
+Second, you can bet (like most things) you are not the first person to want to do it well.
 Accordingly, Shiny and the MDI try to use proven solutions when they exist.

 Enter Bootstrap.